MGabr/glint-word2vec/README.md

 You can either start the parameter servers automatically on some executors in the same Spark application or start up a parameter server cluster in a separate Spark application beforehand and then specify the IP of the parameter server master to use this cluster.
-The first mode is more convenient but the second mode scales better so it is recommended to use a separate parameter server for training and the integrated parameter servers when transforming words to vectors.
+The first mode is more convenient but the second mode scales better so it is recommended to use a separate parameter server at least for training and the integrated parameter servers only when transforming words to vectors.

 To start parameter servers as separate Spark application run: